otrv4/otrv4/otrv4.md

        'r' be the 114-byte digest.

    3. Multiply the scalar 'r' by the Base Point (G).
-For efficiency, do this by first reducing 'r' modular 'q', the group order.
+For efficiency, do this by first reducing 'r' modulo 'q', the group order.
 Let 'R' be the encoding of this point.
 It should be encoded as a POINT.

    4. Compute SHAKE-256("SigEd448" || f || len(c) || c || R || H || m).